stella-project/stella-documentation/docs/guides/participants-recommender-publications.md

     app.run(host='0.0.0.0', port=5000, debug=True)
 ```

-You might have registered some endpoints for building recommendation-systems.
-Since we are only building a ranking-system, please ignore these endpoints for now.
+You might have registered some endpoints for building ranking-systems.
+Since we are only building a recommendation-system, please ignore these endpoints for now.

 ## 7. Indexing data

 Let's start indexing the data from "livivo_test.jsonl".
 This file contains data in jsonlines format, which means, each line is an individual json-object, which represents a single document.
 Open the file ``systems.py``.
-This file contains to classes: Ranker and Recommender.
-As the name says, the first one is for implementing a rankings, the second one for recommender-systems.
-In this tutorial we will only change the Ranker-Class.
+This file contains two classes: Ranker and Recommender.
+As the name says, the first one is for implementing a ranking, the second one for recommender-systems.
+In this tutorial we will only change the Recommender-Class.

 At first, we will implement the code for indexing documents.
 We will read the documents with the help of the jsonlines-package.
 Don't forget to import the package first.
 For the sake of simplicity, we will just extract the unique identifier of any document and store them in the python built-in type "list".
-At a later stage, when you work with the full corpus of LIVIVO, which contains more than 60 mio documents, you should switch to a more sophisticated Index.
+At a later stage, when you work with the full corpus of LIVIVO, which contains more than 60 mio documents, you should switch to a more sophisticated index.
 You will change the method ```index(self)``` so it reads the documents from ```livivo_testset.jsonl```

 The Ranker-Class in your file ``systems.py`` should now look like this: